network-observability/network-observability-lab/README.md

 ## Requirements

-In order to run the components of the Observability stack and network devices you must have:
+To run the components of the Observability stack and network devices you must have:

 - `docker` and compose installed in your system
 - `containerlab` for the network lab